aasthaaastha/ImageSearch/README.md

 $ flutter run iOS
 ```

-And expect results like this:
+And expect results like this: A sample flow

 <img src='readme/demo.gif' />